 Wayne was referred to our Care Coordination program following a hospital stay.
 The Care Coordination program is designed to help vulnerable older adults navigate the challenges that often accompany a hospital stay and ultimately reduce readmission.
 At 76, this veteran was doing all he could to stay positive despite being unsure what his future held.
 Wayne’s wife worked full time to support their family and there were many concerns about Wayne’s ability to manage his care at home.

-Wayne was paired with a social worker who helped her get connected to resources such as Meals on Wheels and DART transportation, facilitate conversations with care providers, and offer non-judgemental support.
+Wayne was paired with a social worker who helped him get connected to resources such as Meals on Wheels and DART transportation, facilitate conversations with care providers, and offer non-judgemental support.
 Wayne wasn’t accustomed to asking for help but he did acknowledge feeling isolated and welcomed a referral to our Mental Health Access program.

-A licensed mental health professional guided Wayne through the Geriatric Depression Screening tool and, together, they determined she would benefit from short term counseling.
+A licensed mental health professional guided Wayne through the Geriatric Depression Screening tool and, together, they determined he would benefit from short term counseling.
 During these in-home counseling sessions, Wayne disclosed that he was very concerned about the emotional toll that caregiving was taking on his wife.
 The counselor was able to talk to Wayne about programs such as Family Caregiver Supports, as well as talk to Wayne about resources, such as the Care Crisis line, that he could utilize if he felt his wife was in danger.

 An integral part of our short term depression program is facilitating communication with the doctor.
 After receiving Wayne’s depression screening score, his doctor at the VA offered to connect him with longer term counseling support through the VA.
 Wayne was able to access transportation to these appointments through the services that Care Coordination had provided.
-Today, Wayne is continuing to work on her personal wellness and feels stronger than ever.
+Today, Wayne is continuing to work on his personal wellness and feels stronger than ever.